xint0n9/linxintong/README.md

 Before you start on writing the HTML and CSS:

 1. Decide the headings your portfolio is going to have.
+See `ABOUT.md` if you need help with getting started.
 2. Write your content first.
 What do you want to display?
    - Less is more: don't list things you are no longer doing or following.
 3. Organise the content under the appropriate headings.